Lalit Narayan Mithila University

 The Lalit Narayan Mithila University (LNMU) is a public university in India.
 Beginning in 1972, the university initially functioned from the Mohanpur House at Sara Mohanpur village on the Darbhanga-Sakri route.
-In 1975, it was shifted to the campus belonging to Raj Darbhanga.
+In 1975, it shifted to a new campus on the grounds of the former royal palace of the Raj Darbhanga dynasty.

 The university is in Darbhanga town, Mithila, an ancient cultural region of North India that lies between the lower range of the Himalayas and the Ganges river.
 The university imparts education in fields such as humanities, social science, life science, commerce, and medicine, with both undergraduate and postgraduate courses.
 More than 400 faculties are engaged in teaching and research.

 The institute has a residential campus of about 230 acres with modern facilities and support services for its students and faculty.
 The university has the privilege of having major Student unions such as NSUI, AISF, JAAP, JDU, RJD, and ABVP Student Unions.

 Colleges

 Its jurisdiction extends over 4 districts - Begusarai, Darbhanga, Madhubani, and Samastipur.